 - Biology Education Centre

-Completed courses of 150 credits including 75 credits in biology and Mathematics and Statistics for Biologists 10 credits.
+150 credits including 75 credits biology, and Mathematics and Statistics, 10 credits.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 The aim of the course is to give students with a background in biology basic skills in building and analysing mathematical models of biological systems.
 On completion of the course, the student should be able to:

 - outline the principles behind modelling - why mathematical models?

 - perform the modelling cycle - (i) translate a biological question into a mathematical model, (ii) analyse the model and (iii) interpret the results

 - choose the appropriate modelling framework for different biological questions - quantitative vs qualitative models - deterministic vs stochastic models